 With that being said, while it is true that “grades aren’t everything,” exams are an inevitable part of a professional program and let’s be real… it feels SO good to get that A!
 After all of your hard work, the only thing standing between you and your license is one big ol’ test!
-For these reasons, I’ve listed a few of the most useful study tips I know to ace an exam in Physician Assistant school (and also help you prepare for the PANCE along the way).
+For these reasons, I’ve listed a few of the most useful PA exam study tips I know to ace your tests in Physician Assistant school (and also help you prepare for the PANCE along the way).

-While this seems obvious, I cannot stress the importance of making sure that all of your mental energy is focused on your studies.
+While this seems obvious, one of my biggest PA exam study tips is making sure that all of your mental energy is focused on your studies.
 For me, this means leaving my apartment (where my dogs and refrigerator are) and going somewhere quiet and spacious.
 Bring snacks and a water bottle to stay hydrated and keep your growling stomach from leading you away from the library and to Taco Bell instead.
 Lastly, stay off social media during designated study times!
 I use apps like Self-Control (for Mac OS) and StayFocusd (for Google Chrome) which allow you to block certain websites (ahem..
 Pinterest) for designated amounts of time.
 Make it easy on yourself!

 Make Social Media Work For You

 If you can’t bring yourself to totally blacklist your favorite social media sites, be sure to follow pages and resources that will give you good example test questions, study strategies, and cartoons and mnemonics to help you remember classic board and exam question material.
 I really love Physician Assistant Boards on Facebook and @medcomic and @pance_prep_pearls on Instagram.

 Utilize Your “Empty Time”